Entropy-limited higher-order central scheme for neutron star merger simulations: Special relativistic 1D tests

 We continue now with more challenging shock-tube tests.
 We start with the relativistic blast wave 1 test described in \cite{Marti:1999wi}.
 For an ideal EoS \eqref{eq:gamma_law} with adiabatic index $\Gamma = 5/3$ the initial values of the primitive variables read

 The above data is evolved with the RK3 time integrator and a CFL factor 0.25 on a numerical grid that spans the domain $[-0.5, 0.5]$ along the x-axis.
 The numerical domain is covered with 800 grid-points (resolution $1.25 \times 10^{-3}$).
 The numerical solutions at $t = 0.4$ are depicted in \autoref{fig:blast1}.
-The only high- and low-order schemes that successfully simulate the present shock-tube test are the WENO5 and GODUNOV reconstruction schemes, respectively.
+The best performing high- and low-order schemes for the present shock-tube test are the WENO5 and GODUNOV reconstruction schemes, respectively.
 Both capture on a quite satisfactory level the main features of the exact solutions.